GoogleContainerTools/kpt-functions-catalog/functions/go/set-labels/README.md

 <!--mdtogo:Short-->

-The `set-labels` function adds a list of labels to all resources.
-By default, the function will not only set the labels in `metadata.labels` but also a bunch of different places where have references to the labels.
-These settings are defined [here][commonlabels].
+The `set-labels` function adds a list of [labels] to all resources.
+It's a common practice to add a set of labels for all the resource in a package.
+Kubernetes has some [recommended labels].

+For example, labels can be used in the following scenarios:

+- Identify the KRM resources by querying their labels.
+- Set labels for all resources within a package (e.g. environment=staging).

 <!--mdtogo-->

+### Usage

+This function can be used with any KRM function orchestrators (e.g. kpt).

+For each label, the function adds it if it doesn't exist.
+Otherwise, it replaces the existing label with the same name.

+In addition to updating the `metadata.labels` field for each resource, the function will also update the [selectors][commonlabels] that target the labels by default. e.g. the selectors for `Service` will be updated to include the desired labels.

+This function can be used both declaratively and imperatively.

-### FunctionConfig
+#### FunctionConfig

 <!--mdtogo:Long-->